python/cpython/Doc/library/typing.rst

 .. note::

-   Python runtime does not enforce the function and variable type annotations.
+   The Python runtime does not enforce function and variable type annotations.
    They can be used by third party tools such as type checkers, IDEs, linters, etc.